tiwillia/Swagbot/README.md

 IRC bot written from scratch in Ruby

 TODO:
-- Implement a database (see below)
 - Change relevant methods to use the database
 - Fix methods to provide for easier coding
 - Consider adding a rails backend for control

+Database implementation complete and tested.
+See the notes in ./migrate.rb to set up your postgres database correctly.

+The master branch now simply has the database implemented, but not used.
+This way, we can each make a branch/fork if necessary to figure out how we are going to implement the methods using the activerecord database abstraction layer.

-The database will be backed by postgresql using the activerecord abstraction layer (without rails).
+The database is backed by postgresql using the activerecord abstraction layer (without rails).
-The table structure will be:
+The table structure is:

 User table:
 id, user(string)